 We hope that the Thanksgiving Break was restful and that you and yours are safe and sound.
 We are looking forward to remote learning for the following three weeks.
 Please do not hesitate to reach out should you need any support.
 Remember that each grade level is supported by a team of professionals ready to help you and your Raptor be successful.
 Reach out.
 We are ready to help.

 Important To-Know and To-Do Information

-- Fill out THIS form for Grab & Go Meals*
+- Fill out THIS form to receive free meals.

 *Additional information below.

 We wanted to thank, once again, our community for the incredible support to our Giving Tree program.
 This year we had more than 112 requests for presents, exceeding by far our last year's numbers.
 Our very own Commerce City Mayor Ben Huseman adopted a Raptor for the holidays.
 Ms. Mink collected the gifts (from a safe distance) at his come in Commerce City.
 Thank you Mayor Huseman.

 Just a reminder that if your child needs tech (IT) support, please make sure you (the parent) submit a ticket.
 Students cannot submit their own IT ticket, and neither can staff on your behalf.

 - 27J provides support to parents and families with remote learning via our Remote Learning Resources webpage.
 This page includes resources for all online learning platforms, Chromebooks, and the ability to request technology support.
 All resources are available in English and Spanish.

 - How to submit a help desk ticket for issues with devices or technology support.